hpc/pavilion2/docs/advanced.rst

 Environment Variables
 ~~~~~~~~~~~~~~~~~~~~~

+*Full Docs:* :ref:`tests.env.variables`

-You can set/unset environment variables in your test configs, and use
+You can set environment variables in your test scripts using the
-them in your scripts.
+'env' section under both 'run' and 'build'.
+This will cause the variables to
+be exported within the generated run or build script, where they can be used
+by commands run as part of that script.

 .. code-block:: yaml